SHORT-TERM MISSIONS PLANNING GUIDE

 • Meals - provide meals for a volunteer(s)

 • Print media - prepare and package brochures, other media

 • Promotion - send or call in news releases to local media

 • Logistics - secure permits, preview areas, buy supplies

 • Follow up – the congregation should prepare a long-term follow-up plan.
 If canvassing, prospects should be given immediate attention by the pastor and his evangelism committee.
 They may also consider a telephone follow-up program by members, or a series of follow-up calls made by the current team.
 If hosting a VBS, decide how you will reach out to the families who sent their children to participate.

 The congregation’s members are expected to be involved at every level, including joining the volunteers’ outreach efforts.

 At the end of the project, we encourage you to schedule a team reflection before the volunteers leave to talk about their experience.
 Help them apply what they learned to their service outreach at home.

 WE’RE HERE FOR YOU!

-Our volunteers serve as representatives of your congregation and community, their home congregations, Kingdom Workers, and, most important, our Lord.
+Our volunteers serve as representatives of your congregation and community, their home congregations, and, most important, our Lord.
 As such, their actions will reflect their love for Christ and the people they serve.